apache/singa-doc/docs-site/docs/install-win.md

   - In Additional Include Directories, add path of GLOG_INCLUDE_DIR, CBLAS_INCLUDE_DIR and Protobuf_INCLUDE_DIR which were used in step 5.2 above.
 Add also build, build/include, CUDA and cuDNN include folders.
-  - Goto Additional Library Directories and add the path to openblas, protobuf and glog libraries.
+  - Go to Additional Library Directories and add the path to openblas, protobuf and glog libraries.
 Add also build/src/singa_objects.dir/Release, singa-kernel, cnmem, CUDA and cuDNN library paths.
-  - Goto Additional Dependencies and add libopenblas.lib; libglog.lib;
+  - Go to Additional Dependencies and add libopenblas.lib; libglog.lib;
     libprotobuf.lib; cnmem.lib; cudnn.lib; cuda.lib; cublas.lib; curand.lib;
     cudart.lib; singa-kernel.lib.
 Fix the names of the two libraries: gtest.lib and singa_objects.lib.